AlinaIone/News-React-App/README.md

 **Course: Web Development by [IT School](https://www.itschool.ro/cursuri/curs-web-development-online)**
 - **Trainer:** [Răzvan Cîrlugea](https://github.com/razvancir96)

-The project was the final assignment of the 'Web Development' course,  guided by Răzvan Cîrlugea.
-It represents the consolidation of the knowledge gained and skills honed during the program
+The project was based on the final assignment of the 'Web Development' course, guided by Răzvan Cîrlugea.
+It represents the consolidation of the knowledge gained and skills honed during the program and my my individual research.

 ## Project Status
 - Completed